 As a part of the Fire District mission, we are making a conscious decision to ensure that we partner with other agencies and community organizations to create an "On-Ramp" for teens and young adults to discover if a fire services career is a passion they want to pursue.

 The District is hosting an ROP Fire Science class (Fall 2022) for Junior and Seniors at Kerman High School.
-These students will be exposed to a potential career of service, and give them the opportunity to live and work in the community they
+These students have been and will be exposed to a potential career of service, and give them the opportunity to live and work in their community.

 Kerman High School ROP & Fresno City College Fire Academy Internship